Events & News

 The City is also working with each school to raise awareness about energy and water saving practices through education and outreach efforts that include distributing educational materials and providing tips and strategies that students and faculty can use to reduce the energy and water impact at our schools.

 Each quarter a different theme emphasizes aspects of energy and water efficiency/conservation.
+Check out all the great outreach efforts and materials on the City's Energy and Water Management Program Outreach and Engagement website (LINK).

 Read more about the City’s Energy and Water Management Program on their web page.